 - 12.14.1.
-Bane is an automatic ability that destroys the opposing follower after two followers have fought (8.4.9.2). - 12.14.2.
-"Bane" means "After this follower has fought an enemy follower, destroy that follower." - 12.14.2.1.
-The trigger condition only requires that the followers have fought, so the opposing follower will be destroyed even if it doesn't take any damage (e.g., because the attacking follower has 0 attack). - 12.14.3.
-If a card should ever have more than one instance of Bane, it is treated as having only one instance.
+Bane is a passive ability that destroys the opposing follower after two followers have fought (8.4.9.2). - 12.14.2.
+"Bane" means "Any follower that fought with this follower is destroyed during the next instance of rules handling." - 12.14.2.1.
+The trigger condition only requires that the followers have fought, so the opposing follower will be destroyed even if it doesn't take any damage (e.g., because the attacking follower has 0 attack).